rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 ## 3. Visualizing the data

-This section allows to plot the contact data (observed, expected or normalized fend) and the enrichment "observed over expected" data.
+This section allows to plot the contact data (observed, expected or normalized fend), the enrichment O/E contact matrix and the Pearson correlation matrix.

 For plotting functionalities, the script [HiCtool_yaffe_tanay.py](/scripts/HiCtool_yaffe_tanay.py) is used.